Haseef-Ahamed/DevOps-Adoption-Roadmap-Case-Study-Report/DevOps_Adoption_Roadmap_AND_Case_Study_Report.md

 Amazon, as one of the largest e-commerce platforms, had to ensure reliability, speed, and innovation while handling millions of daily transactions.

 #### Challenges Before DevOps:
-- Monolithic applications slowed down innovation
-- Manual deployments caused downtime
-- Development and operations teams worked in silos
+Amazon, being an e-commerce giant, struggled with:
+* Frequent downtimes during peak sales
+* Slow release cycles
+* Difficulty managing large monolithic applications

 #### DevOps Adoption:
-* Transitioned to service-oriented architecture (microservices).
-* Automated infrastructure using Infrastructure as Code (IaC) with AWS tools.
-* Built CI/CD pipelines to release code quickly and safely.
-* Encouraged a “You build it, you run it” culture, making developers responsible for operations.
+Amazon pioneered DevOps with a “You build it, you run it” culture:
+* Developers are responsible for the code they deploy
+* Microservices + AWS Cloud allowed small independent teams
+* Automated CI/CD pipelines → Faster updates
+* Infrastructure as Code (IaC) → Scaling servers in minutes

 #### Results:
 * Deployment frequency increased dramatically (from once every few weeks → thousands per day).